dionyichia/EyeTracker/README.md

 # EyeTracker - Visual Field Test System

-A eye tracking system for visual field testing with hardware integration.
+A lightweight, robust eye-tracking system used as part of the pre-assessment preparation for patients undergoing the Humphrey Visual Field Test.

 ## 🚀 Quick Start